filiprem/pg-tools/pgboom/README.md

 Known issues
 ------------

+* PostgreSQL versions older than 11 are not supported.
 * Not all object types are supported.
-* ACLs (ownership, GRANTs) are not supported.
-* PostgreSQL versions older than 11 are not supported.
+This includes (among others):
+  * Users and roles, (CREATE ROLE commands),
+  * Privileges (GRANT commands),
+  * Object ownership (ALTER ...
+OWNER),
+  * User-defined types (CREATE TYPE),
+  * User-defined operators (CREATE OPERATOR),
+  * Row security policies (CREATE POLICY),
+  * Triggers (CREATE TRIGGER),
+  * Rules (CREATE RULE),
+  * Tablespaces.
 * The implode action does not care about dependencies and will most probably fail on a pre-populated database.
 * WARNING!
-On implode, file content is not validated.
-It is your responsibility to use trusted data source.
+On implode, file content is only minimally validated.
+  * It is your responsibility to use trusted directory as metadata source.
-* WARNING!
-On implode, there is almost no SQL validation and if there are multiple statements in a file, they will all be executed.
+  * If there are multiple statements in a file, they will all be executed.
-* Many object properties are not reflected on explode.
-For example, `LEAKPROOF` attribute for functions is not exploded.
+* The `diff` action produces only a context diff, nothing like a SQL patch; for this type of schema comparison tool, please check apgdiff project.
+* On `explode`, partition constraints and indexes are exported, even if they are inherited from master table.
+This may cause harmless ERRORs on implode.
 * Schema / object names are not always properly quoted.
 This applies to VIEWs and maybe more.
-* The `diff` action produces only a context diff, nothing like a SQL patch; for this type of schema comparison tool, please check apgdiff project.

 Bugs